North America Project Editor

 Marleigh is a Los Angeles-born fantasy & science fiction novelist, and an enthusiast for all things geeky.
 After graduating from CSU Channel Islands with a B.A. in Communication Studies, she decided to pursue the creative path of writing and editing, which she considers her passion.
 She is in the process of working on her first series of novels, which she hopes to publish sometime in the near future.
 In her free time, she enjoys cooking gourmet meals for friends and family, traveling, reading, and spending time with her beloved bearded dragon, Rhaegar.

-As the StoryTerrace Project Editor, Marleigh enjoys bringing stories to life.
+As a StoryTerrace Project Editor, Marleigh enjoys bringing stories to life.

 The Light Museum